jtoy/rgahackathon/dreamstyle/README.md

-# goal:
+# Project goal:

 This project is broken up into 3 sections.

-First we will generate a neural network image gallery.
+First, we will generate a neural network image gallery.
 The gallery allows you to test out different neural styles and deep dream algorithms.

-Secondly we will build a slack bot
+Second, we will build a slack bot.

-Third, we will try and modify deep dream so that we can create our own effects.
+Third, we will modify deep dream to create our own effects.

-we are going to try and modify a neural network to generate different effects.  then we make a bot that takes requests from a service we choose (slack, reddit,twitter) and generate photo callergy.
+We are going to try and modify a neural network to generate different effects.
+Then we make a bot that takes requests from a service we choose (slack, reddit,twitter) and generate photo callergy.

 images will be generated using neural style and deep dream.

 be able to test out different visualizations of deep dream and